Vampireology: The True History of the Fallen

-Vampireology: The True History of the Fallen Ones (2010) is the ninth book in the Ologies series, created and published by The Templar Publishing Company in the UK, and published by Candlewick Press in North America under the title Vampireology: The True History of the Fallen.
+Vampireology: The True History of the Fallen Ones is the ninth book in the Ologies series, created and published by Templar Publishing in the UK, and published by Candlewick Press in North America under the title Vampireology: The True History of the Fallen.

 It is a fantasy book about vampires, marketed as having been written by vampire-slayer and "Protector" Archibald Brooks.